The Government encourages people involved in sport to gain an understanding of integrity issues and suggest the following courses may be useful:

 In addition, if there is a prescribed sports controlling body for the sporting event the licensed betting service provider must not offer betting services unless there is an integrity agreement meeting the requirements of the legislation in place between the sports controlling body and the licensed betting-service provider.

-More information about Sports Controlling Bodies and sport betting is at Liquor & Gaming.
+More information about Sports Controlling Bodies and sport betting is on the Office of Liquor & Gaming website.

 The Government has responded to community concerns about the pervasive nature of some advertising containing inducements to gamble by strengthening our laws and broadening the inducement types for which penalties apply.
 The new requirements are intended to protect problem gamblers, and those who may be lured into gambling but can ill afford to bet, from inducements to open betting accounts or gamble.